cheminfo/c6h6-documentation/src/book/spectra/mining/analysis/README.md

 - preferences
 - ranges that define variables
-- code that calculates information on each spectra
+- code that calculates information from the spectra
 - twig template that generates the report
 - a free description explaining the analysis

 ## Create ranges

-In the `Calculations` tab you are able to define range in the spectrum and a variable name for each of the range as well as a description.
+In the `Check results` tab you are able to define ranges in the spectrum and a variable name for each of the range as well as a description.

 <img src="images/add-ranges.gif">